-Tutorials: Students are required to attend the tutorial session each week.
-The tutorial will be supervised by one of our graduate students and these tutorials will give you an opportunity to discuss course material and/or work through pre-assigned problem solving questions.
+Tutorials: Students are required to attend one of the tutorial sessions each week.
+Each tutorial will be supervised by one of our graduate students and these tutorials will give you an opportunity to discuss course material and/or work through pre-assigned problem solving questions.